Mapping the DeFi crime landscape: an evidence-based picture: Discussion

-The results highlighted that \PActorTarget/\% of crime events directly targeted DeFi actors and that these events caused 83\% (\AActorTargetFinD/ out of \$9.4B) of recorded financial damages in the DeFi sector.
+\paragraph{Vulnerable DeFi Actors as Main Target for Profit-Driven Crime} The results highlighted that \PActorTarget/\% of crime events directly targeted DeFi actors and that these events caused 83\% (\AActorTargetFinD/ out of \$9.3B) of recorded financial damages in the DeFi sector.
 Moreover, crime events in which DeFi actors were targeted led to, on average, more financial damages than crime events in which DeFi actors were perpetrators.
 These results should not be underestimated: DeFi actors are the primary victims of crime taking place in the ecosystem.
 Similarly to our results, a private industry report~\cite{chainalysis_2022_2022} highlighted that the 10 most financially devastating attacks of 2020 were almost all carried out using price manipulation, manipulation of oracles, flash loans, and exploitation of vulnerabilities in smart contracts, which are all components of our technical vulnerability strategy.
 In our results, almost all attacks targeting DeFi actors leveraged a technical vulnerability, as opposed to a human risk.
 Moreover, note that a third of all crime events also pertained to vulnerabilities found in smart contracts.
 That DeFi projects are vulnerable and can be exploited is well-known\cite{ghaleb_towards_2022}.
 The alarming proportions of smart contract exploitations was also mentioned in various studies~\cite{wen_attacks_2021, ghaleb_towards_2022, qian_smart_2022}.
 One study also highlighted that inadequate authentication and authorization were major problems, as they were a frequent cause of vulnerability in smart contracts~\cite{chen_survey_2020}.
 This is also reflected in our findings, as access control flaws were the most prevalent specific tactic related to contract exploitation.
 This suggests a need for better access control mechanisms in contracts.
-Hence, given these results, to foster this burgeoning fintech sector, investments in cybersecurity should be advocated by all parties, from users, investors and policymakers.